rishabh0504/lokal-ai-be/README.md

 - **Monitoring:** Implement monitoring to track the performance of your application and identify potential problems.
 Use tools like Prometheus and Grafana.
 - **Ollama Updates:** Stay up-to-date with the latest versions of Ollama and update your application accordingly.
 Be aware of any breaking changes in the Ollama API.
 - **Multi-Tenancy:** If you plan to support multiple users, you'll need to implement multi-tenancy.
 This involves isolating user data and resources.
 Make sure each user only has access to their own data and configurations.

+Important Considerations:

+Prisma Migrations/Seeds: You'll likely need to run Prisma migrations and seeds inside the container.
+You can do this by running commands like:

+docker-compose exec app npm run prisma:migrate dev --name <migration_name>
+docker-compose exec app npm run prisma:seed